outsidedav/swift/backend/kitura.md

   ```
   {: codeblock}

-3. Add a handler for `GET` requests on `/meals` to the `Sources/Application/Application.swift` file by adding the following into the `postInit()` function:
+3. Add a handler for `GET` requests on `/meals` to the `Sources/Application/Application.swift` file by adding the following code into the `postInit()` function:

   ```swift
   router.get("/meals", handler: loadHandler)
   ```
   {: codeblock}

-4. Implement the loadHandler function to the `Sources/Application/Application.swift` file by adding the following as another function in the `App` class:
+4. Implement the loadHandler function to the `Sources/Application/Application.swift` file by adding the following code as another function in the `App` class:

   ```swift
   func loadHandler(completion: ([Meal]?, RequestError?) -> Void ) {